7 Must Do Tasks To Complete When Your Manuscript Is Finished

 Your manuscript is finished.
 It is off to your editor, line editor, proofreader, or beta readers, so you wait?
 No way.
 You’ve got a lot of work to do.

-There are 7 very important tasks you can get to work on while your finished manuscript is in the hands of others.
+Here are seven essential tasks you can work on while your finished manuscript is in the hands of others.

-You will be so busy; you won’t have time to worry about how long your beta readers take in getting back to you.
+You will be so busy that you won’t have time to worry about how long your beta readers take to get back to you.

 So, let’s get you to work.
 (You can follow the links in each section for more detailed information.)